MIACollaborative/justin-core/docs/versioned_docs/version-0.1.0/reference/types.md

 };
 ```

-> 💡 Tasks do not use `selectAction` because they are not responsible for choosing or delivering interventions — they simply perform operations needed by the rule or study infrastructure.
+> 💡 Tasks do not use `selectAction` because they are not responsible for choosing or delivering interventions — they simply perform operations needed by the application.

 ---